 I’ve wised up over the years and with these 9 travel tips, I’ve saved thousands on airfare, often saving as much as $500 on a single flight!
 Check them out:

 Once you know where you want to go, sign up for a price alert.
 You will get emails telling you the prices of a particular flight so that you can decide when is the best time to book your flight.
 There are numerous different price alert services that you can use, but I use the one from Skyscanner shown in the photo below.
 Once you enter your departure and arrival airport and the dates of travel, you simply click the blue Get Price Alerts bottom to monitor the fares.
 You can even check fares on the go with the handy app!

 2)Book Airfare 8 Weeks in Advance for Domestic Travel and 24 Weeks in Advance for International Travel or Last Minute

-When to book your flight is a highly debated topic and for every result you find in Google, you’ll find a different answer.
-However, according to the Airlines Reporting Corporation, travellers save an average of 19% when booking flights 8 weeks before a domestic departure (U.S.) and an incredible 27% when booking an international flight 24 weeks before departure.
-Alternatively, you may also be able to score a great deal with a last minute booking.
-Last minute bookings are great when it might be nice to get away for a weekend, but it’s not essential that you go.
-You don’t want the stress of hoping for a last minute deal which may never come, so if it’s essential travel, stick on the safe side and book in advance.
+When to book your flight is a highly debated topic and for every result, you find in Google, you’ll find a different answer.
+However, according to the Airlines Reporting Corporation, travelers save an average of 19% when booking flights 8 weeks before a domestic departure (U.S.) and an incredible 27% when booking an international flight 24 weeks before departure.
+Alternatively, you may also be able to score a great deal with a last-minute booking.
+Last-minute bookings are great when it might be nice to get away for a weekend, but it’s not essential that you go.
+You don’t want the stress of hoping for a last-minute deal which may never come, so if it’s essential to travel, stick on the safe side and book in advance.

 3)Travel at Off-Peak Hours and on the Cheapest Days